Client Relationship Summary.

 RELATIONSHIPS & SERVICES

-B. Description of Services: Bardi Co. offers advisory services primarily to corporations and institutional investors, and only occasionally to qualified clients and / or accredited investors.
-Specifically, we offer Mergers & Acquisitions (“M&A”) advisory services, corporate finance advisory services including capital raise and business valuations services.
+Bardi Co. offers advisory services primarily to corporations and institutional investors, and only occasionally to qualified clients and / or accredited investors.
+Specifically, we offer Mergers & Acquisitions (“M&A”) advisory services, corporate finance advisory services including capital raises and business valuations services.
 When we represent a company or a fund that is raising capital, we can offer investment opportunities to corporations, institutional investors and sporadically to qualified clients and /or accredited investors.
 In particular, we can offer investment opportunities with third party investment funds and private funds that might or might not be affiliated with us.
-We offer such investment opportunities in our capacity as a broker.
-As an ERA, we offer investment recommendations only to private funds and not to individuals.
-At this time, we do not buy and sell securities on behalf of retail investors and we do not offer investment recommendations directly to retail investors.
-A retail investor makes the ultimate decision regarding subscribing to a private fund that we represent as a broker.
+We offer such investment opportunities in our capacity as a broker, and we use private placement memoranda or offering circulars and other marketing material for the purpose of illustrating specific investment opportunities with operating companies or private funds.

 “Given my financial situation, should I choose an investment advisory service?”